BBN-Q/libaps2/doc/instruction-set.rst

 CALL---Pushes the current instruction and repeat counters onto the stack, then jumps to the given address by updating the instruction counter.

+MODULATOR---A modulator instruction.

 RETURN---Moves (pops) the top values on the stack to the instruction and repeat counters, jumping back to the most recent CALL instruction.

-PREFETCH---Flushes the waveform caches and refills starting at the currently requested address.
+PREFETCH---Prefetches a cache line of instructions starting at address

+NOOP---Null or No Operation

 These instructions easily facilitate two kinds of looping: iteration and while loops.
-The former is achieved through use of LOAD to set the value of the repeat counter, followed by the loop body, and terminated by REPEAT to jump back to the beginning of the loop.
+The former is achieved through use of LOAD_REPEAT to set the value of the repeat counter, followed by the loop body, and terminated by REPEAT to jump back to the beginning of the loop.
 The latter is achieved by a conditional GOTO followed by the loop body, where the address of the GOTO is set to the end of the loop body.

 Subroutines are implemented with the CALL and RETURN instructions.
 The address of a CALL instruction can indicate the first instruction in instruction memory